Jawsen/Jawsen.github.io/index.md

 Here’s a map showing the hotspots of narcotics-related crime across San Francisco neighborhoods.

 <iframe src="/assets/interactive_map.html" width="100%" height="600" style="border:none;"></iframe>
-_Figure 2: Heatmap of drug/narcotic incidents across San Francisco neighborhoods from 2009–2019.
+Figure 2: Geospatial heatmap of drug/narcotic incidents across San Francisco neighborhoods from 2009–2019.

 The geospatial heatmap visualizes the geographical distribution of drug-related crimes in San Francisco.
 Areas with higher concentrations of incidents appear in warmer colors (yellow to green), while lower activity is shown in cooler tones (blue to purple).
-Because the map is citywide, specific hotspots may be hard to distinguish at first glance — but zooming in reveals clearer clusters of activity. ßIt can be seen that some of the most prominent hotspots emerges around Tenderloin, Mission, Southern & Bayview districts
+Because the map is citywide, specific hotspots may be difficult to distinguish at first glance — but zooming in reveals clearer clusters of activity.
+Some of the most prominent hotspots emerge around the Tenderloin, Mission, Southern, and Bayview districts.

 ## Explore the Data Yourself